xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 ## 5. Counterfactual tension worlds

-We now describe two counterfactual worlds strictly at the effective layer:
+We now describe two counterfactual worlds strictly at the effective layer.

 * World T: a world where we have a robust theory yielding strong dynamic lower bounds.
 * World F: a world where such lower bounds remain elusive even in the limit of extensive research.

+These worlds are diagnostic narratives for `Tension_DS` patterns, not physical claims.

 ### 5.1 World T (lower bounds resolved, low residual tension)

 In World T:

-1. For each natural dynamic problem and model, there is a well-defined lower bound function `LB(n, w)` that matches or nearly matches the best known upper bounds.
+1. For each natural dynamic problem and model, there is a well defined lower bound function `LB(n, w)` that matches or nearly matches the best known upper bounds.
-2. For states `m_T` representing realistic data structures that meet these lower bounds, `Tension_DS(m_T)` remains within a narrow low-tension band across scales.
+2. For states `m_T` representing realistic data structures that meet these lower bounds, `Tension_DS(m_T)` remains within a narrow low tension band across scales.
 3. For states representing hypothetical data structures that claim substantially better time or space bounds than `LB(n, w)`, `Tension_DS(m_T)` is provably bounded away from zero, and this high tension cannot be removed without giving up correctness or realistic modeling assumptions.
-4. The map from information constraints and model capacity to `LB(n, w)` is transparent enough that tension patterns can be traced back to clear information-theoretic or combinatorial obstacles.
+4. The map from information constraints and model capacity to `LB(n, w)` is transparent enough that tension patterns can be traced back to clear information theoretic or combinatorial obstacles.

 ### 5.2 World F (lower bounds unresolved, persistent ambiguity)

 In World F:

-1. For many natural dynamic problems, there is no widely accepted `LB(n, w)` that approaches known upper bounds; instead, provable lower bounds are significantly weaker.
+1. For many natural dynamic problems, there is no widely accepted `LB(n, w)` that approaches known upper bounds.
+Instead, provable lower bounds are significantly weaker.
 2. For states `m_F` representing realistic dynamic data structures, `Tension_DS(m_F)` can remain in an ambiguous regime: neither clearly low nor provably high, because the governing lower bounds are unknown.
-3. Hypothetical designs claiming very small time and space costs cannot be reliably classified as high-tension or low-tension, because there is no robust framework connecting information constraints to operation costs.
+3. Hypothetical designs claiming very small time and space costs cannot be reliably classified as high tension or low tension, because there is no robust framework connecting information constraints to operation costs.
 4. As research progresses, new partial results shift perceived tension but do not settle whether extremely efficient dynamic data structures are fundamentally impossible.

 ### 5.3 Interpretive note

 These counterfactual worlds do not assert anything about how dynamic data structures are actually implemented in TU terms.
 They only distinguish qualitatively different patterns of `Tension_DS` as functionals on `M_reg`, corresponding to whether strong dynamic lower bounds exist and are understood.

+They are convenient labels for different regimes of computational_tension.
+They are not claims about physics or about the ultimate ontology of algorithms.

 ---